-Check out these 10 great things to do in Ireland's Ancient East.
+Check out these ten great things to do in Ireland's Ancient East.

 We can credit the monks in Kilkenny with the start of the craft brewing culture.
 These clever holy men found a way of purifying the deadly water that coursed through their land and crafting it into ale.
 Find out more by visiting the Smithwick's Experience today, wander Kilkenny’s Medieval Mile, visit the castle or check out one of the many craft beer trails around this cosmopolitan city.